Savvas Learning Co Geometry Student Edition Chapter 8 Right Triangles and Trigonometry Exercise

 We observe that the angle of elevation is the angle between the horizontal line of sight and the line of sight up to an object.

-An angle of elevation is the angle between the horizontal to a line of sight to the object when looking up.
+An angle of elevation is the angle between the horizontal line of sight to the object when looking up.

 In geometry it is the angle of elevation is the angle between the horizontal line of sight and the line of sight up to an object.